Domestication of vertebrates

 It is proposed that there were three major pathways that most animal domesticates followed into domestication: (1) commensals, adapted to a human niche (e.g., dogs, cats, fowl, possibly pigs); (2) animals sought for food and other byproducts (e.g., sheep, goats, cattle, water buffalo, yak, pig, reindeer, llama, alpaca, and turkey); and (3) targeted animals for draft and nonfood resources (e.g., horse, donkey, camel).
 The dog was the first to be domesticated, and domestic dogs were established across Eurasia before the end of the Late Pleistocene era, well before the first cultivation and before the domestication of any other animals.
 Unlike other domestic species, which were primarily selected for production-related traits, dogs were initially selected for their behaviors.
-Archaeological and genetic data suggest that long-term bidirectional gene flow between wild and domestic stocks was common is some species, including donkeys, horses, New and Old World camelids, goats, sheep, and pigs.
+Archaeological and genetic data suggest that long-term bidirectional gene flow between wild and domestic stocks was common in some species, including donkeys, horses, New and Old World camelids, goats, sheep, and pigs.
 One study has concluded that human selection for domestic traits likely counteracted the homogenizing effect of gene flow from wild boars into pigs and created domestication islands in the genome.
 The same process may also apply to other domesticated animals.
 Some of the most commonly domesticated animals are cats and dogs.